Cheer (brand): History

 In the 1960s, the brand was repositioned as "All Temperature Cheer" or as it was also known, "All-Tempa-Cheer", as it was said to be formulated to clean clothes effectively in all water temperatures.

-As of July 2016, Cheer detergent is still being sold, albeit as a budget detergent.
-Tide Plus Colorguard replaced Cheer as the premium color care detergent.
-The brand is currently known as "Cheer Colorguard" and "Cheer Brightclean."
+As of the mid-2020s, Cheer detergent is still being sold as a detergent designed for darks and colored clothing.
+Procter & Gamble previously manufactured Tide Plus ColorGuard as a replacement for Tide Total Care, and to compete with Cheer back in 2014, but it has since been discontinued.
+The current Cheer product is now known as “Cheer ColorGuard.”

+Previously, there was also a variant called “Cheer BrightClean” introduced in 2008 which was heavily marketed to compete with Tide.

 The brand was the Jerry Seinfeld character's favorite type of detergent on the show Seinfeld, as seen in the episode "The Sponge".
-As "Blue Cheer", the brand also gave its name to a variety of LSD produced by San Francisco chemist Owsley Stanley, and the band Blue Cheer was most likely named after the variety of LSD.
-However as of September 2023, P&G makers of Cheer stopped manufacturing the powder version, but the liquid version is still being sold.
-For an alternative powdered detergent P&G brands Tide & Gain come in both powered & liquid versions.
+As "Blue Cheer", the brand also gave its name to a variety of LSD produced by San Francisco chemist Owsley Stanley.

+Additionally, as of September 2023, Procter & Gamble has discontinued manufacturing the powdered version of Cheer, though the liquid version is still available.
+For those seeking a powdered alternative, P&G brands Tide and Gain are offered in both powdered and liquid forms.